Ghvstcode/Rust-Tcp/chapter3/chapter3.md

 As an aside - it is important to note that in the current implementation, the `connections` HashMap is vulnerable to a SYN flood attack.
 In such an attack, an adversary could send a large number of TCP SYN (synchronization) packets, each with a different source address and port, but all targeting the same destination.
 Since the `connections` HashMap automatically creates a new entry for each unique `Connection`, an attacker could easily exhaust the system's memory by populating the HashMap with a multitude of fake entries.
 This could lead to resource exhaustion and, ultimately, a denial of service (DoS).

 In production-grade TCP implementations, measures are usually put in place to mitigate such risks.
 This can include using syn cookies - a stateless method where the server does not allocate resources for a SYN request until the handshake is completed.
-However, for this project we will not be taking any steps to prevent The syn flood attack.
+However, for this project, we will not be taking any steps to prevent The syn flood attack.

-At this point you are probably curious and see the long lines of code we have written in action.
+At this point, you are probably curious and see the long lines of code we have written in action.
 We should go ahead and test our application.
-First, We will start our program by running the `run.sh` script which will build & execute our binary and give it the necessary elevated network access, next we will use netcat to attempt to establish a TCP connection with our application and finally to visualize things we will use tshark to monitor and capture packets on our tun0 interface by running `tshark -I tun0`.
+First, We will start our program by running the `run.sh` script which will build & execute our binary and give it the necessary elevated network access, next, we will use Netcat to attempt to establish a TCP connection with our application, and finally to visualize things we will use tshark to monitor and capture packets on our tun0 interface by running `tshark -I tun0`.

 ```
 1   0.000000   fe80::a2b3:c4d5:e6f7 -> ff02::2  ICMPv6 110 Router Solicitation from a2:b3:c4:d5:e6:f7
 2   0.002123   fe80::1:1 -> fe80::a2b3:c4d5:e6f7  ICMPv6 150 Router Advertisement from 00:11:22:33:44:55 (MTU: 1500)